Using Golf Data Analytics to Improve Your Game | Rapsodo

-This isn’t an issue that only plagues high-handicap golfers either.
-Golfers of ALL levels grossly overestimate how far they hit the ball.
+This isn’t an issue that only plagues high-handicap golfers.
+Golfers of ALL skill levels grossly overestimate how far they hit the ball.

 According to research shared by Today’s Golfer, golfers almost never miss long.
 This becomes especially problematic with approach shots.

 Surely the most telling stat is the number of misses short compared to long.
 This paints a sorry picture for how many of us are falling foul of golf’s most heinous crime.
 While only one approach shot in 20 goes through the green for all handicap levels, longer-handicappers leave almost every other iron shot short.